Crossmolina: Anglo-Protestant Ascendency

-Subsequently, Deel Castle was granted by the English crown to the Anglo-Irish Protestant Gore family.
+Deel Castle was granted by the English crown to the Anglo-Irish Protestant Gore family.
 In the 17th century, Francis Jackson, who had fought with Cromwell in Ireland, also received land in North Mayo.
 The Jackson family later built Enniscoe House.
 Again, the land taken over by the Jacksons was previously owned by the Burke family.
 The arrival of these landlords ushered in the era of Protestant Ascendancy into the area.

 In 1798 Crossmolina was swept up with the events of the United Irishmen Rebellion when French Forces under General Humbert came from Ballina, passed by Crossmolina, towards Lahardane and on towards Castlebar as they went west of Lough Conn to fight the Battle of Castlebar.

 In the late 18th century, the town emerged as a commercial and administrative hub.
 During this period, local landlords formed the Crossmolina Volunteers militia.
 By the early 1800s, a granary and bonded warehouses had been established.
 Petty Court sessions began weekly in 1823, and by the 1830s, the Revenue Police and Constabulary were stationed there.
 Regular fairs occurred in May, September, and December.
 The 1831 census showed a town population of 1,481 across 296 households, while the rural parish totaled 10,198.
 Approximately half the town's households were engaged in trade, manufacturing, and handicrafts.

 The town is referenced in the Leigh's pocket road book of Ireland, published in 1827, as a "village in Mayo", whose "most remarkable object is the ruin of an Abbey dedicated to the Virgin Mary".
 Crossmolina was also mentioned in Samuel Lewis' Topographical Dictionary of Ireland (1837).
 The town contained "one good street and two converging ones".